whatsmate/whatsmate.github.io/_posts/2017-04-12-send-whatsapp-group-message-nodejs.md

 3. Remember the name you gave to the group (e.g. "Happy Club")
 4. Copy the following source code to your script.  <script src="https://gist.github.com/whatsmate/a41b8cabf62582c8e0ef74fdfc7dca79.js"></script>
 5. Customize the TODO lines in the Node.js script:
+   * Specify your gateway instance ID on line 5.
-   * Specify your Client ID and Client secret on lines 5 and 6.
+   * Specify your Client ID and Client secret on lines 6 and 7.
-   * Specify the group admin number (i.e. your WhatsApp number including the country code) on line 9.
+   * Specify the group admin number (i.e. your WhatsApp number including the country code) on line 10.
-   * Specify the group name (e.g. Happy Club) on line 10.
+   * Specify the group name (e.g. Happy Club) on line 11.
-   * Specify the content of the message on line 11.
+   * Specify the content of the message on line 12.
 6. Make your Node.js script executable: `chmod 755 send-whatsapp-group.js`
 7. Run the script to send your message: `./send-whatsapp-group.js`